Mo258456/alx-zero_day/README.md

-This readme file is very essential so what you write in this baby will help you in the future.
+This readme file will guide you throgh your code so write them wise please.